By AJ Huynh

 Breaking Tasks Into Smaller Steps

-Breaking tasks into smaller steps can make them easier to manage.
+Breaking tasks into smaller steps can make responsibilities easier to manage.

 Examples include: